Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Fault-tolerant implementations of two-qubit rotation gates and Hadamard gate

 \section{Fault-tolerant implementations of two-qubit rotation gates and Hadamard gate}

-\cref{fig:FTXX} and \cref{fig:FTZZ} are the fault-tolerant implementations of the $\widetilde{XX}$ and $\widetilde{ZZ}$ gates taken from Ref.~\cite{gerhard2024weakly}.
+\Cref{fig:FTXXZZ} is the fault-tolerant implementation of the $\widetilde{XX}$ and $\widetilde{ZZ}$ gates taken from Ref.~\cite{gerhard2024weakly}.
 Both implementations have two versions.
-In the first version, ancillas are prepared in a Bell state and end in a $\ket{++}$ state, while in the second version ancillas are prepared in the $\ket{++}$ state and end in a Bell state.
-Hence, using two versions alternately avoids the need to re-prepare the ancillas.
+In the first version, ancillas are prepared in a Bell state and end in a $\ket{++}$ state, while in the second version, ancillas are prepared in the $\ket{++}$ state and end in a Bell state.
+Hence, alternating between two versions avoids the need to reprepare the ancillas.
 After each circuit, Pauli operations are applied according to Table \ref{tab:pauli-rec}.

 The logical Hadamard gate can be implemented by using the decomposition in \cref{eq:hadamard}.
 To avoid re-preparing the ancillas between successive two-qubit-rotation gadgets, one may choose the gadget versions so that the ancilla output of one gadget is the required ancilla input of the next: use a Bell-to-$\ket{++}$ version of $\widetilde{ZZ}$, followed by a $\ket{++}$-to-Bell version of $\widetilde{XX}$, followed by a Bell-to-$\ket{++}$ version of $\widetilde{ZZ}$.